Can the latent signatures of quantum superposition be detected through correlation harvesting?: Introduction

 The Reeh-Schlieder theorem \cite{Reeh:1961ujh} in quantum field theory reveals that the vacuum state of a free quantum field exhibits maximal violation of Bell's inequalities, thereby demonstrating profound nonlocal correlations across spacelike-separated regions.
 Subsequently, researchers discovered that vacuum correlations can be transferred to physical systems, which led to the development of correlation harvesting---a protocol that extracts correlations from the quantum scalar vacuum using detectors \cite{Valentini:1991eah,Reznik:2002fz,Reznik:2003mnx,Salton:2014jaa,Pozas-Kerstjens:2015gta}.
 The quantum resource harvesting protocol, initially developed using the Unruh-DeWitt (UDW) particle detector model has been successfully extended to curved spacetime scenarios \cite{Henderson:2017yuv}, reinforcing its significance as a key subfield in relativistic quantum information \cite{Fuentes-Schuller:2004iaz,Ahn:2008zf,Zhou:2022nur,Zhang:2020xvo,Gallock-Yoshimura:2021yok,Cong:2018vqx,Svidzinsky:2024tjo,Kukita:2017etu,Xu:2020pbj,Tjoa:2020eqh,Foo:2020dzt,Foo:2020xqn,Zhou:2021nyv,Wu:2022lmc,Wu:2022xwy,Chen:2023xbc,Wu:2023sye,Wu:2023spa,Wu:2024BF,Liu:2024pse,Liu:2024yrf,Tang:2025eew,Li:2025bzd,Wu:2024qhd,Liu:2024wpa}.
 Numerous investigations confirm that the harvesting efficiency for vacuum correlations is governed critically by the detector trajectory, its energy gap, and—fundamentally—the geometric structure of spacetime \cite{VerSteeg:2007xs,Henderson:2018lcy,Ng:2018drz,Martin-Martinez:2015qwa,Robbins:2020jca,Henderson:2022oyd,Cong:2020nec,Liu:2022uhf,Maeso-Garcia:2022uzf,Liu:2023zro,Lindel:2023rfi,Ji:2024fcq,Wu:2024whx,Naeem:2022drs,Bueley:2022ple,Liu:2025bpp,Chakraborty:2024fsh}.
 This phenomenon enables rigorous investigation of the dependence of quantum nonlocality on global spacetime topology.

-However, since the inherently local nature of general relativity prevents fully determining the universe's global topology, a complete quantum gravity theory may be required to characterize it.
-While one approach involves developing a new gravitational framework, such as string theory and loop quantum gravity \cite{Aharony:1999ti,Berkovits:2000fe,Surya:2019ndm,Lewandowski:2022zce,Zhang:2024khj,Zhang:2024ney,Liu:2024soc,Liu:2024iec}, another focuses on extensive research exploring the phenomenology of quantum gravity from an operational perspective \cite{Henderson:2020zax,Giacomini:2020ahk,Giacomini:2021aof}.
+However, due to the inherently local nature of general relativity, a complete quantum gravity theory may be required to fully determine the universe’s global topology.
+While one approach to quantum gravity involves developing a new gravitational framework, such as string theory and loop quantum gravity \cite{Aharony:1999ti,Berkovits:2000fe,Surya:2019ndm,Lewandowski:2022zce,Zhang:2024khj,Zhang:2024ney,Liu:2024soc,Liu:2024iec}, another focuses on extensive research exploring the phenomenology of quantum gravity from an operational perspective \cite{Henderson:2020zax,Giacomini:2020ahk,Giacomini:2021aof}.
 This approach operationally defines observables through measurable quantities specified by theoretical apparatus, such as detectors, rods, and clocks, by exploring quantum-gravitational physics via a ``bottom-up'' approach, such as investigating time quantization using a clock in a superposition of localized momenta \cite{Smith:2019imm}, spacetime metric reconstruction through quantum field correlations \cite{Kempf:2021xlw}, and violations of classical causal order due to superpositions of massive bodies \cite{Zych:2017tau}, favoring gradual progress over a comprehensive top-down theory.